TheoDrHashiriya/DMus_Payday/README.md

 ### Cons
 - Increases mortality rate.
 - Non-ideal for long operations; Novelty fades.
-- Causes complications when using mods that modify enemy AI, like the switching back and forth between the control and assault phases when using [Ugly as Sin](https://github.com/caligari87/Ugly-as-Sin/)'s Advanced AI module.
 - [Known Issues](https://github.com/TheoDrHashiriya/DMus_Payday#known-issues--their-solutions).

 ## Installation
 1. Download the DoomDynMus mod [here](https://github.com/cyberc001/DoomDynMus/archive/refs/heads/master.zip).
 2. Download the music pack [here](https://github.com/TheoDrHashiriya/DMus_Payday/archive/refs/heads/main.zip).
 3. Extract the contents of the music pack.
+4. Open the DMUSDESC text file and delete the last empty line, if there are any.
+(See the [Known Issues](https://github.com/TheoDrHashiriya/DMus_Payday#known-issues--their-solutions) for more info.)
-4. Select the contents and add them to archive.
+5. Select the contents and add them to archive.
-5. Load both the new music pack archive and the mod into GZDoom.
+6. Load both the new music pack archive and the mod into GZDoom.

 ### Load Order
 - Load any music packs before the mod.